Major in discovery

 Alice Warner is a Western graduate and runs Five Serves Produce on the Hawkesbury, growing and supplying vegetables to the local community.

 “The people I met at Western were the reason I got passionate about agriculture.
-The other students in my course, the lecturers, people I met at university events who were talking about the need for change… they made me see the importance of having community supported agriculture.”
+The other students in my program, the lecturers, people I met at university events who were talking about the need for change… they made me see the importance of having community supported agriculture.”

 Read more of Alice’s story here.